-For those local to or traveling through Central Virginia, I am offering outdoor sessions.
+For those local to or traveling through Central Virginia, I offer outdoor sessions or combination indoor/outdoor.
 I also offer a limited number of somatic support sessions via video chat.
-Sessions are customizable to integrate principles of nature connection, somatic movement therapy, mindbody studies, eco-somatics, intuitive dance and butoh, dream dancing, guided self-touch, and trauma-informed and resilience-based processes and dialogue.
+Sessions are customizable to integrate principles of nature connection, somatic movement therapy, mindbody studies, eco-somatics, intuitive dance and butoh, dream dancing, bodywork, and trauma-informed and resilience-based dialogue and deep listening.
+Guided recordings are also available.
 E-mail me if interested: victoria@bodymettaspore.com

-Related Articles I’ve Written: Nature & The Nervous System; Kinky Roots: What Tree Transplanting and Trauma Can Teach Us; Corpus Callosum: At the Still Point of the Turning World; What is Ecosomatics?; Ecosomatics and Singing; Hand::Heart::Land::Art
+Related Articles I’ve Written: Nature & The Nervous System; Kinky Roots: What Tree Transplanting and Trauma Can Teach Us; Corpus Callosum: At the Still Point of the Turning World; What is Ecosomatics?; Ecosomatics and Singing; Hand::Heart::Land::Art; The Year of the Yellowjacket

 Talk & Touch, Connection & Change, Metamorphosis & Movement

-Therapeutic sessions with me are focused on principles of somatic movement, with some influence from my previous work in embodied hypnotherapy.
-Practice and research in process-oriented psychology, somatic dance, touch & bodywork, polyvagal theory, and ecological awareness/reciprocity/devotion influence my approach.
-My goal is to facilitate a space where your inner wise resources and resiliences can come to the forefront and connect you with your sense of choice, vitality, and vistas of transformation.
+Therapeutic sessions with me are primarily focused on principles of somatic movement, though I also weave together lineages in dance, holistic psychiatric support, bodywork, ecology & horticulture, herbal medicine, drama/art therapy, and embodied hypnotherapy.
+My purpose is to facilitate a space of awareness, compassion, choice, and transformation that is aligned with your values.
+As Staci Haines writes, “Somatics asks, ‘What are you practicing?
+And, is what you are practicing aligned with what you most care about?”
 I also aim to restore nurturing bonds between the humans I work with and the lands and non-human species I work with.
 It is my pleasure to witness and support you, and to offer helpful tools.
 I am rooted in a sense of relationship and honor the sacredness of our connection while also maintaining a sense of play and humor.

 What’s Somatic Therapy?